KRFOSS/kali-docs/arm/kali-linux-cubietruck/index.md

 This process can take awhile depending on your device speed and image size.

 Once the _dd_ operation is complete, boot up the Cubietruck with the microSD plugged in.
-Log in to Kali (**_root_** / **_toor_**), that's it, you're done!
+[Log in to Kali](/docs/introduction/default-credentials/), that's it, you're done!

 ## Kali on Cubietruck - Developer Instructions

 If you are a developer and want to tinker with the Kali Cubietruck image, including changing the kernel configuration and generally being adventurous, check out the [kali-arm-build-scripts](https://gitlab.com/kalilinux/build-scripts/kali-arm) repository on GitHub, and follow the _README.md_ file's instructions.
 The script to use is **cubietruck.sh**